Navy Department - Bureau of Engineering

 |Lack of Documentation Problem

 - The RAG-1 is a rare receiver.
-Only a handful were built and very few
+With only one contract, not that many were built and very few

 fruitless even though several attempts were tried over many years.
 I'm

 not sure if the CHS-46042 identification was ever used in these

 searches.
 I've found that, according to old Navy lists for